giufus/belfiore-search/README.md

 ## Setup of the project
 1. I like to use [nodeenv](https://github.com/ekalinin/nodeenv) to manage my node.js projects, so:
-2. Create and activate a node virtual env with the LTS version of node inside of the repo:
+2. Create and activate a node.js virtual env with the LTS version of node.js:
 ```bash
 cd belfiore-search
 nodeenv  -n lts .nvenv
 source .nvenv/bin/activate
 ```
 3. `npm install` to install dependencies locally
-4. not needed, because it is already in the repo, but just as a reminder: `npx tsc --init` to initialize typescript configuration
-5. `npx tsc` to compile typescript into js
+4. `npx tsc` to compile typescript into js
-6. start the ingestion of documents from the CSV into the db with `node src/setup.js`
+5. start the ingestion of documents from the CSV into the db with `node src/setup.js`
-7. once completed (the operation lasts 4 min circa), the database is persisted into `./comuni.msp`
+6. once completed (the operation lasts approx 4 mins), the database is persisted in `./comuni.msp`
-8. now you can run a local http server and perform full-text searches running `node src/server.js`  (`--inspect` if you want debug ON)
+7. now you can run a local http server and perform full-text searches running `node src/server.js`  (`--inspect` if you want debug ON)
-9. ACHTUNG!
-CORS is not enforced :)
+8. WARNING! `CORS` is deliberately not enforced :)

 ## Samples